 ppm – parts per million is equivalent to mg/L and is a measure of dissolved oxygen concentration.

 umol/L – micro-molar of oxygen per litre is a unit of measurement commonly used in marine science and oceanography. umol/L factors in the molecular weight of oxygen for concentration measurements.

 how to convert between dissolved oxygen units of measurement

 Convert from pO2% to mg/L – Temperature, salinity and barometric pressure must be known.
 Use Henry’s Law to calculate dissolved oxygen from temperature and salinity.
-Or, use an oxygen solubility chart, for example as given in the Unisense oxygen microsensor manual, to find correct dissolved oxygen value.
+Or, use an oxygen solubility chart to find correct dissolved oxygen value.

 Dissolved Oxygen (DO) mg/L = (Measured pO2%)*(DO value from oxygen solubility chart)

 pO2% = 65, measured in seawater (35 ppt) at 20C